grpc/grpc.io/content/docs/quickstart/objective-c.md

 ```

 ### Install protoc compiler

 ```sh
 $ brew tap grpc/grpc
 $ brew install protobuf
 ```

-### Run the server
+### Run the server:

 For this sample app, we need a gRPC server running on the local machine. gRPC
 Objective-C API supports creating gRPC clients but not gRPC servers.
 Therefore
 instead we build and run the C++ server in the same repository:

 ```sh